jy-whatthetech/gdrive-helper/README.md

 2. Go to chrome://extensions/

+2a.
+TODO: add config.js file for API Key

 3. Select the "Load Unpacked" button, and choose the "gdrive-helper" folder.

 4. You should now see "Google Drive Copy Tool" in your list of loaded extensions.